VOLTTRON/volttron/docs/source/devguides/agent_development/Agent-Development.rst

 Create Support Files for Agent
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Volttron agents need some configuration files for packaging,
+VOLTTRON agents need some configuration files for packaging,
 configuration, and launching.

 Packaging Configuration